 - Break out of your norm: It seems in times of crisis and constraint, people become more creative and resourceful than ever.
 Try to think of “outside the box” ideas and let people help in any way they can.
-For example, partner with a local restaurant to offer delivery as a fundraiser.
-Or host a “pajama ball” via Facebook Live where donors can participate or donate online.

 - Create obtainable goals: Don’t ask your donors to solve a problem larger than them.
 Solve hunger for one family, not the whole world.
 Being honest, and sharing your goals with your donor can help them feel like they will make a difference.

 - Keep asking until people stop responding: Oftentimes, we don’t ask our donors for support because we are afraid what their answer might be.
 But in reality, their answer could be “Yes!” – time and time again.
 Continue to offer your donors the opportunity to give until they stop responding.

 - Keep the message straightforward: One letter, one goal, one message.
 Don’t confuse the readers with too many options.
 If it isn’t 100% clear what you are asking the reader to do, they will do nothing.

 - Ask often in your letter: It may seem too bold to ask three times in the letter, especially when you’re making each ask bold and underlined.
 But people skim letters and it needs to be obvious what they’re being asked to do.
 Make sure you get an ask on the very first page too!